-GEN102 Professional Development and Success 6.0 credit hours "O"
+GEN102 Professional Development and Success (6.0 cr.)
+"O"

 This course enhances the student's learning experience and prepares the student for personal and professional success.
 The concepts presented include, among other things, managing change, setting and achieving goals, and thinking in ways that create success.
 Time management, study skills, stress and stress reduction skills are also presented.
 The students will learn resume writing, interviewing, and employee success skills.